America boasts some of the best outdoor spaces for hiking in the world and we share our Top Seven States for it in this article!

 Idaho

-Maybe another surprise entry here to you?
+A surprise ent?
 Don’t sleep on Idaho.
 From the Sawtooth Wilderness to several highly technical peaks to rugged volcanic terrain in Craters of the Moon to even having ONE PERCENT of Yellowstone National Park located in its state I love the hiking in Idaho.
 It’s got a lot of the positive features of the Pacific Northwest without all of the crowds.
 I have been to lakes there every bit as lovely as the most beautiful in Glacier National Park in Montana, waterfalls that rival the best you can find in California, and the van life scene that makes you feel like you are in Washington State.
-You can hike for miles without seeing many people and it’s affordable without the bouje hiking towns that have overtaken some other scenic places in states on the list.
+You can hike for miles without seeing many people.
+It’s affordable without the bouje hiking towns that have overtaken some other scenic places in states on the list.

 Hawaii/Montana/Utah/Michigan

-I guess this should be a Top Ten list because I am not sure where to go on this final slot, friends!
+This should be a Top Ten list because I am not sure where to go on this final slot!
 But the 7th slot belongs to one of these four.
 I would say the final slot will depend on what YOU WANT!

 Craters and black volcanic rock and be at the beach for lunch?
 Hawaii please.